 The Importance of CPU Clock Speed in Modern Computing

-CPU Clock Speed and Performance
+CPU Architecture and Clock Speed

 Power Consumption and Heat Generation